-For special meetings, a district is required to notify media that have filed a request for such notification.
-Written notice must also be provided to each school director 24 hours prior to the meeting.
+For special meetings, a district is required to notify those newspapers and radio and television stations that have filed a request for such notification.
+The district must also provide written notice and a printed or electronic copy of the agenda to each school director 24 hours prior to the meeting.
 Notice to a director is deemed waived if the director files a written notice of waiver with the board secretary before or at the time of the commencement of the meeting or by the director’s actual attendance at the meeting.

 Meeting Recess and Continuation